JamoDevNich/creativerse-server/README.md

 If no templates are found when the server is started, the correct one for your world will be automatically downloaded.

+### Connecting to the server
+The server does not automatically show up in the LAN tab.
+You'll need to create a new direct connection, and enter the server address to connect.

+If you get a "domain not found" or similar error message, try using the server's IP address instead.

+&nbsp;

 ## Server operations
 ### Accessing the Web UI
-The Web UI can be accessed on port 26902.
+The Web UI can be accessed on port 26902, only from the server itself (localhost) and not from another device.

 Various parameters relating to the game world can be configured via this interface.
 It may be a good idea to __avoid forwarding this port__ if you plan to expose your server to the internet.

 ### Backups
 Creativerse automatically creates backups of your world.
 These will be placed into the `backups` folder.
 To customise the creation interval and amount of backups retained, see the available Environment Variables.

+&nbsp;

 ## Configuration
 ### Ports